anyswap/Anyswap-FAQ/How To Setup and Use Anyswap.rst

 How To Setup and Use Anyswap
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+If you are using MetaMask, be aware that unless you are using Ethereum Anyswap exchange, you will need to add a custom RPC for the network that you wish to use.
+When you click on the network you wish to use in the exchange (Fusion, Binance Smart Chain, Ethereum, or Fantom), if you have the incorrect network selected in your MetaMask, there will be a pop-up window telling you what the correct network settings have to be for your desired exchange.

 How to setup Anyswap on the Fusion Network &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

-If you are using MetaMask, be aware that you cannot use the Ethereum network, but must add a custom RPC for the Fusion network.
-The correct network settings are :-
+For the Fusion network, the correct network settings are :-

-.. image :: _static/Anyswap_MetaMask_Network_Settings.jpg
+.. image :: _static/Network-settings.jpg
    :width: 300

 Q. Can I use my Trustwallet, or other Ethereum wallet to connect to Anyswap?

-A. Anyswap uses the Fusion network, but the addresses are the same on Fusion as they are on Ethereum - but the chain ID is different.
+A. For Anyswap on the Fusion network, the addresses are the same on they are on Ethereum - but the chain ID is different.
 This means that you can use an Ethereum wallet.
 You can either connect to it using a Ledger, or MetaMask (BUT with a new RPC setting - see above).
 You will of course NOT see your ethereum assets, but only your Fusion assets.

-Q. I have set up my MetaMask with the correct settings but I still can't see my wallet balances.

-A. The latest versions of MetaMask are a little unstable.
-It is best to downgrade to version 7.7.9 There is `Guide to downgrade MetaMask`_

 Q. How can I send FSN to my wallet and what wallet address should I use?